All-on-Four Dental Implants

 The All-on-Four Dental Implants technique was designed by Portuguese dentist Dr. Palo Malo to eliminate the need for expensive bone grafting.
 An implant dentist can use this system to place a full arch of teeth (excluding the molars) for a patient with low bone density.

 How it Works

 Highly angled implants are placed in the anterior of the jaw.
 This angled placement attempts to provide more stability to the denture when there isn’t enough bone present.
-This concept is demonstrated in the x-ray and diagram shown to the right.
+This concept is demonstrated in the x-ray and diagram below.